pasoevi/innfin/doc/innfin.md

 itself wants to take your soul.
 Your sanity is as vulnerable to darkness and terror of the underworld as your skin is to the claws of fiercest animals.

+Some aspects of your character are monitored, like remaining health points, items it is wearing or whether it is hungry.
+Level of corruption, though, affects your play in ways you cannot easily check.

 ## Confusion